 – stratus (fog)

-Comparing these all 3 basic types of cloud I can point the most convenient one.
+Comparing these 3 basic types of cloud I can point the most convenient one.
 This is obviously the fog.

 Fog gives an observer theoretically a consistent layer, which should provide conditions safe enough to watching and capturing the Sun without the filter.
 The fog attenuation depends on the distribution of particle sizes.
 Usually, fog particles are bigger, than light wavelengths, so the Mie scattering plays a key role.
 Fog is usually described in terms of visibility, because the reduced visibility is the characteristic feature of fog (Chen, 1975).
-In this purpose is good to know the wavelength dependance of the extinction coefficient in fog (and also haze), which is shown below (Pic.
+In this purpose is good to know the wavelength dependence of the extinction coefficient in fog (and also haze), which is shown below (Pic.
 1).

 The graph above refers to any type of fog, containing small drop sizes (up to 10 um diameter) and concentration.
 For bigger particles (such 15-20 um diameter) the relative extinction coefficient remains almost constant.
-The Sun can be observed safely only through the stratus lowering fog (STL), being initiated by stratus cloud layer and mostly radiation fog.
+The Sun can be observed safely only through the stratus lowering fog (STL), which is initiated by the stratus cloud layer and mostly radiation fog.
 The minimum depth of the fog, which enable the observer to watch the Sun safely without the filter depends on the liquid water density in this fog.
 The value of the liquid water density ranges up to 0.5 g/m3 for thick fog, cutting down the visibility to about 50m.
 For medium fog (with visibility up to 300m) these values will be much lower – about 0.05 g/m3.

 I have prepared a few examples below:

-Another photography of the Sun was done in Cambridge on April 8, 2017, with using a Nikkor 55-300mm long lens.
+Another photography of the Sun was done in Cambridge on April 8, 2017, using a Nikkor 55-300mm long lens.
 It was my first photo test before the 2017 total solar eclipse in the USA.
 That Saturday morning thick fog covered the city at the early morning hours.
-About 10am fog started to disappear, making a perfect moment for capture of the solar disc.
+About 10am fog started to disappear, making a perfect moment for the capture of the solar disc.

 The Pic.
 8-9 show the last possible moment for both observation and photography of the Sun through a natural filter, which fog is.
-A limb darkening phenomena is perfectly expressed on these images.
+A limb darkening phenomenon is perfectly expressed on these images.
 Limb darkening is an optical effect seen in the Sun (likewise in other stars), where the edge of the disk looks less bright than the middle part.
 The limb darkening appearance is related to the optical depth, which explains the thickness of the absorbing gas in the solar atmosphere.
 The solar atmosphere increases in temperature with depth.
-At the center of the solar disk, an observer can see the deepest and warmest layers of the solar atmosphere, which emit most of light.
+At the center of the solar disk, an observer can see the deepest and warmest layers of the solar atmosphere, which emit most of the light.
 On the contrary, at the edge of the solar disk, an observer sees only upper layers, that are cooler and produce less light.

 The limb darkening effect is seen through all solar filters both artificial and natural, where the solar disk is sharp.

-Watching the Sun through the cumulus cloud is a tricky issue and basically not recommended due to risk of eye damage.
-The major problem is, that well-built cumulus cloud features a sharp border between thick cloud and clear sky.
-In the effect, the part of solar disk can completely blind you, whereas another part is still behind the thick cloud.
-Moreover cumulus, being a low-level kind of cloud (unless developed to congestus phase) moves relatively quickly across the sky against other clouds hanged on higher levels (taking into account, that wind speed remains the same on these levels), which explains the parallax phenomena.
+Watching the Sun through the cumulus cloud is a tricky issue and basically not recommended due to the risk of eye damage.
+The major problem is, that a well-built cumulus cloud features a sharp border between thick cloud and clear sky.
+In the effect, the part of the solar disk can completely blind you, whereas another part is still behind the thick cloud.
+Moreover, cumulus, being a low-level kind of cloud (unless developed to congestus phase) moves relatively quickly across the sky against other clouds hanged on higher levels (taking into account, that wind speed remains the same on these levels), which explains the parallax phenomena.

 I took some random pictures of Sun, but only through the cumulus humilis, which is thin enough to let some direct light come through, making the solar disk visible.
 Cumulus fractus is too thin for observation such this, hence any attempts are not recommended because of serious eye damage and instrument burns too.
-Unlike to foggy conditions, when solar disk usually appear uniform (Pic.
+Unlike foggy conditions, when solar disk usually appears uniform (Pic.
 3-9), through the cumulus cloud it varies due to local cloud thickness (Pic.
 10-14).

 An analog image of the Sun can be taken through the stratocumulus cloud.
 These mid-level clouds sometimes have gaps or thinner spaces allowing the solar disk to be visible.
-However not all species of stratocumulus are favourable for it.
+However, not all species of stratocumulus are favourable for it.
 The safest stratocumulus species for imaging of the Sun without filter are stratocumulus stratiformis, stratocumulus translucidus or stratocumulus perlucidus.
-Nevertheless it still can be dangerous enough to cause a retina burn, because these stratocumulus species can include clear gaps or be too thin in places.
+Nevertheless, it still can be dangerous enough to cause a retina burn, because these stratocumulus species can include clear gaps or be too thin in places.
 The most dangerous and definitely not recommended kinds of stratocumulus for direct Sun image are: stratocumulus castellanus and sometimes stratocumulus undulatus.
 For stratocumulus castellanus situation is very similar to cumulus mediocris and cumulus congestus, where a border between thick cloud and clear sky is very sharp and clear Sun emerges suddenly.
 In turn, the stratocumulus undulatus can be thin enough to let a solar disk be visible, although the gaps between two separate cloud units are too big, at least on the higher part of the sky.
-A bit more safely is when Sun is about to set or after sunrise.
+A bit more safely is when the Sun is about to set or after sunrise.
 Then a perspective effect hides clear skies appearing with undulatus cloud units alternately.
-On the opposite side, stratocumulus opacus doesn’t have any gaps and is usually very thick, unabling the solar outline to be visible.
+On the opposite side, stratocumulus opacus doesn’t have any gaps and is usually very thick, disallowing the solar outline to be visible.